 This way, your voice traffic always has the dedicated resources it needs to support clear conversations.

 Getting VoIP for your business is a great way to save money, but it is super-sensitive to any issues on your network.

 Phone conversations are impossible with choppy quality.
 It doesn’t make your company look good.
 Bad video conference quality is even more embarrassing.

-If you are having any trouble getting high quality VoIP at your office, you can take the steps I described here to solve the problem on your own.
-If that doesn’t work, get in touch with one of my recommended VoIP providers and talk over your options today.
+If you are having any trouble getting high quality VoIP at your office, you can take the steps we described here to solve the problem on your own.
+If that doesn’t work, get in touch with one of our recommended VoIP providers and talk over your options today.